Updated February 2026

 Manage and Update Plugins

 By keeping your plugins updated and removing unused or outdated plugins, you can optimize your WordPress themes and plugins, and your website will run best.
+Removing unused plugins and themes is crucial for maintaining optimal WordPress website performance.

 Implement Image Optimization Techniques

-mages are the largest files on a page, and unoptimized images can slow down your site.
+Images are the largest files on a page, and unoptimized images can slow down your site.
 Implementing image optimization techniques such as compression and responsive images can reduce file sizes and improve page load time and overall user experience.

 Optimizing images is a simple process that requires minimal effort.
 Compression can reduce file sizes without sacrificing image quality and responsive images can serve the right image to the right audience.